Updated 18 May 2020

 As at 18 May four cases have been recorded in Australia, and 1,074 worldwide.

 CCA Support Groups have been suspended.
 Please see the following statement for more information and alternative arrangements.
 Click here (updated 18 March 2020).

-Toilet paper queries
+Toilet paper supply

 CCA understand that some of our members are experiencing difficulties in purchasing toilet paper.
 This can be a stressful predicament for someone living with IBD.

-We were pleased to see Woolworths take action to support people living with Crohn’s and Colitis who are taking immunosuppressive medication or are required to self isolate.
+In March, we were pleased to see Woolworths take action to support people living with Crohn’s and Colitis who are taking immunosuppressive medication or are required to self isolate.
 For more information, visit this link.